 We want to help, so let's go over the most important points for designing your IT résumé and then getting it into the hands of someone who can make the decision to offer you an interview.
 Follow along and learn how to be attractive and interesting enough to get your foot in the door.

 Imagine that you are no longer the applicant.
-You are the HR staffer on the other side of the door who is holding a "skills wanted" list from a department manager.
+You are the IT staffing agent in Dallas on the other side of the door who is holding a "skills wanted" list from a department manager.
 Phrase everything in a way that will appeal to that person.

 Whether you became aware of the job opportunity through a newspaper ad, a job website, or through a headhunter/recruiter, you know what that list says.
 Now it's time to slip onto the World Wide Web and research to find out precisely what that particular job requires.
 Once you have that, you know what they really need; it's time to give those answers in a way that they will love to read.